Shakib-Shajid/Shakib-Shajid/README.md

 <p>I am a Web Developer.
 I use react and nextjs for my project.
 I also use tailwind css, daisyui, next auth, firebase, mongodb and express for my projects. </p>

 <h3 align="left">Currently Using:</h3>
-<p>I have a clear knowledge about nextjs and now I am focusing on backend to make myself as a MERN stack developer.
+<p>I have a good knowledge about react and nextjs.
+Now I am focusing on backend to make myself as a MERN stack developer.
 I am currently on it. </p>

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">